Mintbase/Grants-Program/applications/yieldscan_phase_2.md

 ![](https://i.imgur.com/5lGQVmi.png)

-#### Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
+#### Are there any other projects similar to yours in the Substrate / Mintbase / Kusama ecosystem?
 A similar project building in the space is [Kusama Validator Center](https://colm3na.github.io/kusama-validator-resource-center/).

 The difference that YieldScan provides is:
 * more empathatic UX to the end user
-* works for both Polkadot and Kusama.
+* works for both Mintbase and Kusama.
 * loading time is near instant.

 <br><br>